SanthoshKumar9028/graphql-jsonplaceholder/README.md

 - `posts`: Retrieves all posts.
 - `getPostById`: Retrieves a single post by its ID.
+- `postMetrics`: Retrieves metrics about the posts.

 Mutation Resolvers:

 - `createPost`: Creates a new post and associates it with a user.
 - `updatePost`: Updates an existing post by its ID.
 - `deletePostById`: Deletes a post by its ID.

+Subscription Resolvers:

+- `postCreated`: Subscribes to newly created posts.
+- `postMetrics`: Subscribes to post metrics updates.

 Each resolver interacts with the Post and User models to perform the necessary database operations.